Do you have the number of high-quality prospects you need to not just make your annual number, but exceed it?

-2. Develop your prospecting calendar to allow you to focus on one specific type of customer or need at a time.
+Develop your schedule to allow you to focus on one specific type of customer or need at a time.

 When prospecting, you’re contacting people who aren’t expecting you, so make your goal reasonable.
 Focus on gaining one piece of information from the prospect and secure a time for a more in-depth discussion.

-5. Never allow yourself to fall victim to the comment “just send me some information.”
+5. Don’t accept “just send me some information.”

 Your response to that statement must be strong and immediate about how what you want is a conversation to understand their needs.

-6. As you develop your pipeline, allocate your time to ensure you can spend time on both prospects that might be smaller in size but you can close quickly, as well as the large opportunities that will take months to close.
+As you develop your pipeline, manage your time to ensure you can spend time on both prospects that might be smaller in size, but you can close quickly, as well as the large opportunities that will take months to close.

 Being balanced is essential.
 The quick close prospects will keep you motivated as you go after the larger, long-term opportunities.

 If you also manage existing accounts, use the following formula as your guide: A salesperson may have 30 existing accounts of which the top 5 deliver 60%, while the other 25 deliver the remaining 40%.
 The total amount of time the salesperson should spend on all of the existing accounts is 60%.
 The remaining 40% is for prospecting.

 I believe that once you make prospecting a priority, you will begin to see great results.
 Try these seven tips, and watch your annual number change!

 If you’re looking to really up your game, consider investing in yourself and becoming a member of The Sales Hunter University.
 You benefit from unlimited access to my Masterclasses, live coaching and open office hours!
 Plus we’ve created an exclusive online community you can join.
 Check it all out here.